-A participant may elect to make voluntary contributions of 1% to 85% of his or her annual Eligible Compensation.
+A participant may elect to make voluntary contributions of 1% to 85% of his or her annual Eligible

+Compensation.
 The participant may designate their voluntary contributions as tax-deferred, after-tax Roth, after-tax regular contributions, or any combination thereof.
-Tax-deferred and after-tax Roth contributions are limited to the maximum permitted under Section 402(g) of the Code adjusted annually to \$19,500 and \$19,000 for December 31, 2020 and 2019, respectively.
+Tax-deferred and after-tax Roth contributions are limited to the maximum permitted under Section 402(g) of the Code, which was \$19,500 for each of the Plan years ended December 31, 2021 and 2020.
 Regular after-tax contributions are limited by the Code based on total employee and Employer contributions to the participant.
-Sections 401(k)(3) and 401(m)(3) of the Code may limit the voluntary contribution.
+Sections 401(k)(3) and 401(m)(3) of the Code may limit the amount of voluntary contributions that participants are allowed to make.

-A participant age 50 and over before the close of the Plan year may elect a catch-up voluntary tax-deferred or after-tax contribution up to \$6,500 and \$6,000 for the Plan years ended December 31, 2020 and 2019, respectively.
+A participant age 50 and over before the end of the Plan year may elect to make a catch-up voluntary tax-deferred or after-tax contribution of up to \$6,500 for each of the Plan years ended December 31, 2021 and 2020.